Jermaine Dupri: 1990–1996: Early career and breakthrough

 In 1990, he produced his first act, the female hip-hop trio Silk Tymes Leather.
-He later formed the teen duo Kris Kross (Chris Kelly and Chris Smith) after meeting the boys at a local mall in 1991.
+He later formed the teen duo Kris Kross (Chris "Mac Daddy" Kelly and Chris "Daddy Mac" Smith) after meeting the boys at a local mall in 1991.
 The group's first album, Totally Krossed Out, was released in 1992 and went multi-platinum due to the success of their singles "Jump" and "Warm It Up", both written and produced by Dupri.
-He established his own record label called So So Def in 1993.
-Shortly after, he discovered female R&B group Xscape at a festival in Atlanta and signed them to the label.
-Their debut album, Hummin' Comin' at 'Cha, produced entirely by Dupri, went platinum with the support of the singles "Understanding", "Love on My Mind", "Tonight" and "Just Kickin' It", with the latter peaking at number 2 on the Billboard Hot 100.
+He established his own record label, So So Def Recordings, in 1993.
+Shortly after, he discovered R&B girl group Xscape at a festival in Atlanta and signed them to the label.
+Their debut album, Hummin' Comin' at 'Cha, produced entirely by Dupri, went platinum with the support of the singles "Understanding", "Love on My Mind", "Tonight", and "Just Kickin' It", with the latter peaking at number 2 on the Billboard Hot 100.
 During the same year, on Yo!
-MTV Raps, he met Da Brat through Kris Kross and signed her to his label So So Def Recordings, releasing her debut Funkdafied (1994) which went platinum.
-So So Def Recordings entered into a distribution partnership with Columbia Records in 1993.
-In 1995, he collaborated with Mariah Carey for the first time on the number one hit single "Always Be My Baby."
-He contributed to Lil' Kim's 1996 album, Hard Core on the track "Not Tonight".
-That same year, he produced and co-wrote singles for MC Lyte ("Keep On, Keepin' On"), The Braxtons ("So Many Ways"), and Whodini ("Keep Running Back").
-Also in 1996, Dupri linked up with Kris Kross one last time for their third and final studio album, producing the entire album, as well as its moderately successful singles ("Tonite's tha Night" and "Live and Die for Hip Hop").
+MTV Raps, he met Da Brat through Kris Kross and signed her to So So Def, releasing her debut album Funkdafied (1994), which went platinum.
+So So Def entered into a distribution partnership with Columbia Records in 1993.
+In 1995, he collaborated with Mariah Carey for the first time on the number one hit single "Always Be My Baby".
+He contributed to Lil' Kim's 1996 album Hard Core on the track "Not Tonight".
+That same year, he produced and co-wrote singles for MC Lyte ("Keep On Keepin' On"), the Braxtons ("So Many Ways"), and Whodini ("Keep Running Back").
+Also in 1996, Dupri linked up with Kris Kross one last time for their third and final studio album Young, Rich & Dangerous, producing the entire album, as well as its moderately successful singles, "Tonite's tha Night" and "Live and Die for Hip Hop".